 This plays into one of the characteristics of a wicked problem, which is that the problem is subtly vague.
 The problem has essentially the main point, being the overpopulation of the fish populations in the Mississippi and other midwestern lakes, but it never delves into the other economic pressures of the overpopulation as stated above.
 This makes the problem difficult to solve because it can’t simply be solved by one solution alone.
 This means that energy is wasted to solve one part of the problem because it is the most evident while neglecting to acknowledge the other, smaller parts of the problem, which can easily grow into the magnitude of the previous problem, if not even more.

-This leads to how the problem falls into another characteristic of the wicked problem, its solution is undefined, if there are multiple problems, there need to be multiple solutions, and oftentimes, we tend to focus on one main “savior” solution that we tend to idolize and put on a pedestal while ignoring all possible solutions, and this causes a sense of disappointment when this idolized solution doesn’t work the way people expected it to, if it works at all, such as a vaccine that does help with the disease, but doesn’t stop people from getting sick with the disease.
+This leads to how the problem falls into another characteristic of the wicked problem, its solution is undefined, if there are multiple problems, there need to be multiple solutions, and oftentimes, we tend to focus on one main “savior” solution that we tend to idolize and put on a pedestal while ignoring all possible solutions.
+This causes a sense of disappointment when this idolized solution doesn’t work the way people expected it to, if it works at all, such as a vaccine that does help with the disease, but doesn’t stop people from getting sick with the disease.

-Because we always search for one solution, we tend to ignore, or at least try to ignore that there might not be a solution at all in each problem, which leads to two characteristics of a wicked problem, there being no endpoint and that it’s irreversible, both of which I believe these go hand and hand in that, even if you can reduce the amount of carp within the fish populations, you will never fully be rid of them, making the problem irreversible, and eventually, the invasive carp populations will pick up again, bringing the need to employ that same solution in question again and again, making the endpoint unreachable.
+Because we always search for one solution, we tend to ignore, or at least try to ignore that there might not be a solution at all in each problem, which leads to two characteristics of a wicked problem, there being no endpoint and that it’s irreversible.
+I believe these go hand and hand in that, even if you can reduce the amount of carp within the fish populations, you will never fully be rid of them, making the problem irreversible, and eventually, the invasive carp populations will pick up again, bringing the need to employ that same solution in question again and again, making the endpoint unreachable.

 This problem can also fit into the final two aspects of a wicked problem, that being the problem is urgent and that unique.
-This type of problem, has been put mostly on the back burner in the minds of media and has gained much less media attention over the last decade, The problem has been ignored because it is just so different, and somewhat irrelevant compared to other topics such as international affairs and wars, but the problem could be just as urgent as the previous two, but because of the lack of media traction, the problem isn’t on the eyes and in the minds of the general populous.
+This type of problem has been put mostly on the back burner in the minds of media and has gained much less media attention over the last decade.
+The problem has been ignored because it is just so different, and somewhat irrelevant compared to other topics such as international affairs and wars, but the problem could be just as urgent as the previous two, but because of the lack of media traction, the problem isn’t on the eyes and in the minds of the general populous.

 This essay has touched on the concept of an invasive species, why the carp fit into this description, and how all of this falls into a wicked problem by comparing its 6 characteristics, I truly think that this problem is important and needs media attention because when it becomes out of control once again, eyes will be on it, and action will be taken, because, to be honest, who likes a carp infestation?